chrisemunt/mg_pwind/README.md

 The **YottaDB** *Process Window* (**mg\_pwind**) library is an Open Source solution to provide easy access to functionality contained in external shared libraries.

 The **mg\_pwind** library provides access to the cryptographic functions commonly used in web application development.
 To provide this functionality, **mg_pwind** makes use of the **OpenSSL** cryptography library: **libcrypto.so**.

+Also included are functions to access data and functionality held in InterSystems databases.

 ## <a name="PreReq"></a> Pre-requisites